mysteryt0ur/di-workshop-07-tdd-intro/README.md

 **What do you expect to happen when you run your tests?**

+I expect the test to pass as 2 multiplied by 3 does equal 6?

 **What actually happened when you ran your tests?**

+The test says this has faileds mulitply isn't a valid function, so the test cannot be proven.

 **Add a method to the Coolculator so the test passes green**

+Opened up the additional coolcalculator javascript and added some more bits to the coolcalculator class to make sure the tests run correctly.
+Did the same for subtract, see below ---v

 **Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code?